 Component Requirement Description Operating System RHEL/Rocky Linux 9.3+ AnzoGraph 3.1 is not supported on Enterprise Linux 7 or 8.

-Component Requirement Description Glibc-devel Library Installed on all host servers For compiling queries, AnzoGraph requires the latest version of the glibc-devel library for your operating system.
+Glibc-devel Library Installed on all host servers For compiling queries, AnzoGraph requires the latest version of the glibc-devel library for your operating system.
 GNU Binutils Installed on all host servers To compile and link programs, AnzoGraph requires the latest version of the binutils package for your operating system.
-OpenJDK or GraalVM Version 21 installed on all host servers AnzoGraph uses a Java client interface to access structured data sources and Elasticsearch for unstructured pipelines.
+OpenJDK or GraalVM Version 21 installed on all host servers AnzoGraph uses a Java client interface to access data sources.
 A Java 21 environment is required for using the Java client.
 AnzoGraph supports OpenJDK 21 and GraalVM 21.
-Service User Account Enterprise-level account It is important to install and run AnzoGraph (and all other platform components) as the same service user.
-See Platform Service User Account Requirements.
+Enterprise- Level Anzo Service User Account Created It is important to work with your IT organization to create an Anzo service user account at the enterprise level.
+The service user account needs to be associated with a central directory server (LDAP) so that it is available across Anzo environments and is managed in accordance with the permissions policies of your company.
+For more information, see Service User Account Requirements.